 that is, with the notation recalled above, we have

 which is \cite[Theorem~1.1]{har22a} or, more precisely, \cite[Corollary~1.1]{har22a} with $\mu =0$ therein.
 In particular, the Wiener measure on $C([0,t];\R )$ is invariant under $\ct $.
 A generalization of \eqref{;invb} to the case of Brownian motion with drift or other diffusion processes is given in \ssref{;ssec} as an application of \cref{;cmain}.
-For properties of $\ct $ such as $\ct \circ \ct =\id $ and the compatibility with the time reversal $R$ defined in \eqref{;trev} that follow from those of $\tr _{z},\,z\in \R $, we refer to \cite[Proposition~2.1]{har22a}. \end{exm}
+For properties of $\ct $ such as $\ct \circ \ct =\id $ and the compatibility with the time-reversal operator $R$ defined in \eqref{;trev} that follows from \eqref{;comptz}, we refer to \cite[Proposition~2.1]{har22a}. \end{exm}

 \begin{exm} Given $x\ge 0$, we consider the following two cases: